-Middle School at the International School of Western Australia is a time of growth for our students.
-In our close-knit, welcoming school environment they develop academic and personal skills, and a deep sense of social awareness and justice.
+Middle School at ISWA is a time of significant growth for our students.
+Being part of our welcoming school community helps to develop and build their academic and personal skills, and a deep sense of social awareness and justice.

-Our students study the IB Middle Years Programme (MYP) in Years 7-10 of our Secondary School.
+Our students study the IB Middle Years Programme (MYP) in Years 7 to 10 of our Secondary School.

-The Middle Years Programme is a concept-driven, inquiry-based framework that ensures the development of a rigorous curriculum.
-The MYP exposes students to as many different subjects, skills, and experiences as possible so that students will learn to see knowledge as a whole.
-The focus on higher-order thinking skills provides students with opportunities to develop interdisciplinary and intercultural understanding as they explore real-world issues.
+The MYP is an inquiry-based framework that ensures students have the opportunity to experience many different subjects, skills and can focus on higher-order thinking to develop interdisciplinary and intercultural understanding as they explore global topics.

-Students are also taught to embody the IB Learner Profile that encourages them to be thinkers, inquirers, caring, communicators, principled, reflective, open-minded, risk-takers, knowledgeable, and balanced.
+Students are also taught to embody the IB Learner Profile that encourages them to be inquirers, caring, effective communicators, principled, reflective, open-minded, knowledgeable, and balanced individuals.

-At ISWA, the MYP content is outlined by the Australian Curriculum and The School Curriculum and Standards Authority (SCSA).
-The MYP philosophy, learning approaches and assessments are outlined by the International Baccalaureate Middle Years Programme (MYP).
+At ISWA, the Middle Years Programme content is outlined by the Australian Curriculum and The School Curriculum and Standards Authority (SCSA).
+The philosophy, learning approaches and assessments are outlined by the International Baccalaureate Middle Years Programme (MYP).

-The MYP is structured around eight subject areas of;
+The MYP is structured around eight diverse subject areas:

 - Language Acquisition